Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Tahiti Faa'an Airport

-Immigration clearance occurs at PPT, not Nuku Hiva Airport.
+Immigration clearance occurs at PPT, not The Largest of the marquesas islands Airport.

 No specific entry fees for general tourism in French Polynesia.

 The Pacific Franc (XPF) is the local currency, fixed to the Euro (€1 = 119.33 XPF).
-ATMs are available in Taiohae at banks like Banque de Tahiti.
+Cash machines can be found in Taiohae at banks like Banque de Tahiti.
 Credit cards are accepted at some hotels and larger stores, but many smaller establishments prefer or mandate cash.
 Carrying sufficient cash in XPF is a strong recommendation, especially outside Taiohae.

-Tipping is not customary in French Polynesia and is not generally expected.
+Tipping is not a common practice in French Polynesia and is not generally expected.
 Service charges typically include in prices.
 Imported alcoholic beverages are expensive due to import taxes; drinking local juices or water aids cost savings.

 Family-run pensions often present the best value, frequently with breakfast and sometimes dinner included.

-Frequent local "snacks" or roadside stands for affordable, authentic meals.
+Frequent local "snacks" or stands by the side of the road for affordable, authentic meals.

 Purchase fresh produce and snacks in Taiohae for self-catering meals.

-Group rates for private tours are sometimes possible, often facilitated by your host.
+Group rates for private tours are sometimes possible, often facilitated via your host.

-Imported alcohol is very expensive; opt for local beverages.
+Imported alcoholic beverages are very expensive; opt for local beverages.

 Nuku Hiva is generally a safe destination.